Kenzaelmarchouk/Keycloak/README.md

 Once logged into PgAdmin4:

 1. Add a new server connection.
-2. Set value in connection section to connect to the PostgreSQL instance:
+2. Set these values in connection section to connect to the PostgreSQL instance:

 | Variable      | Value                                                |